jamesray1/trinkler.software/fellowship.md

 ## Vision

-To provide an opportunity for socially conscious individuals to ensure that technology caters to the overall benefit of humanity as opposed to its regression.
+To help socially conscious individuals ensure that technology caters to the overall benefit of humanity as opposed to its regression.

 ## Apply